Home

 The word of the Lord

-A reading from the letter of St Paul to the Philippians
+A reading from the letter of St Paul to the Ephesians

 To indicate the end of the reading, the reader acclaims: